ssakbar092/dsc-mod-1-project-v2-1-onl01-dtsc-ft-030220/README.md

 ## Conclusion
 **_With the analysis above this is clear that every single aspect of details matters to make a great movie.
 Most importantly the Directors , Writers, Picture Quality and the Genres to have a great Revenue on a movie.
 With the limited data in the datasets the other factors as Release time, Actors and many other aspects are important to predict the movie Revenue.
+Overall with all the analysis above I would highly recommended to make a move in for
+.>Adventure/ Action Movies or >Fanstasy/Romantic Movies for producion based on the analysis .>Name fame director at a mid level budget like "Chris Columbus" or "Joel Zwick" as they are good to start the movie production with.
-Overall with all the analysis above I would highly recommended to make a move in for Adventure/ Action Movies or Fanstasy/Romantic Movies for producion based on the analysis as they would easily on an average would Net Profit for about 250 to 300 million._**
+.> Recommend Universal Studios and Fox studios to start up with the projects they would easily on an average would Net Profit for about 250 to 300 million._**